nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-upgrade-notes/web-ui-lts-2021-upgrade-notes.md

 ### Drop Support for Edge Legacy

-Starting from 11.x, Nuxeo Web UI no longer supports *Microsoft Edge Legacy*.
+Starting from LTS 2021, Nuxeo Web UI no longer supports *Microsoft Edge Legacy*.
 See [here](https://doc.nuxeo.com/nxdoc/web-ui-overview/) for the complete list of supported browsers.

 {{! /multiexcerpt}}